AStA-TU-Darmstadt/studi-mat/README.md

 ## TODO / Roadmap
 This list is ordered.
 Most important topics are on the top
- - recheck the calculating of the result
+ - recheck the calculating of the result [done, should be correct]
- - enable dual language support
+ - enable dual language support [in progress]
  - add the statments of the lists
- - decide for a license (GPL 3 would be best) and remove all not used licenses (should be done carefully)
+ - decide for a license (GPL 3 would be best) and remove all not used licenses (should be done carefully) [done, any GPL]